PhoenixAki/DragonCave/README.txt

 **Health**:
 The player has three hit points (HP).
 Contact with enemies reduce the player’s HP by one.
 There is a brief invincibility period after getting hit.
+Wyverns in the first cave will occasionally drop potions that will heal the player by +1 health.
+ The player can have up to 5 health.

 **Money**:
 The player starts with 50 money and 0 arrows.
 Use the 50 money to buy some arrows before going into the cave!
-Coins are worth 25 and rubies are worth 50.
+Coins are worth 50 and rubies are worth 75.

 **Movement**:
 Holding the up arrow moves your player up.
 Down moves down.
 Left and right arrow moves the player left and right